 AACP Master Preceptor Recognition

 Joining Corelli and Hudmon on the national stage is Sharya Bourdet, PharmD, BCPS, a volunteer faculty member, Department of Clinical Pharmacy, who teaches UCSF doctor of pharmacy (PharmD) students.
 Bourdet was named one of seven master preceptors in the 2016 Master Preceptor Recognition Program from the American Association of Colleges of Pharmacy (AACP).
 The award, announced by AACP on April 14, recognizes dedication and commitment to excellence in experiential education and professional practice.

 Bourdet serves as associate chief of pharmacy for acute care and education and pharmacy residency program director for first-year residents within the San Francisco Veterans Affairs Health Care System.
 UCSF student pharmacists rotate through Bourdet’s clinical practice site where they gain introductory and advanced practice experiences in health system pharmacy.

 Bourdet also teaches therapeutics courses in the PharmD program and is developing an experiential education program for students that incorporates team-based patient care and a deeper understanding of health systems in the clinical setting.
-“Sharya’s input has been spot on as we transform our PharmD curriculum to one that better meets the rapidly changing health care needs of today,” said Vice Dean Sharon Youmans, PharmD, MPH.
+“Sharya’s input has been spot on as we transform our PharmD curriculum to one that better meets the rapidly changing health care needs of today,” said Vice Dean Sharon L. Youmans, PharmD, MPH.